PDE-constrained Gaussian process surrogate modeling with uncertain data locations: Bayesian approach to GP regression with uncertain inputs

-The MCMC-extracted samples for estimating the posterior of uncertain inputs can be reused in \ref{eq:prediction_mar} to evaluate the integral with Monte Carlo.
-On the other hand, $p(f^*|\bm{x}^*,\mathbf{X}^f,\mathbf{X}^u,\mathbf{y}^f,\mathbf{y}^u, \tilde{\bm{\theta}},\tilde{\sigma}_n^2)$ corresponds to the predictive distribution \eqref{gppredictive} of a GP model conditioning on the combination of both fixed data pairs and those with sampled locations of uncertain inputs.
-The first and second moments of the marginal predictive distribution \ref{eq:prediction_mar} are derived as follows:
+The samples extracted by MCMC can be reused in equation~\eqref{eq:prediction_mar} to evaluate the integral with Monte Carlo.
+On the other hand, $p(f(\bm{x}^*) |\, \mathbf{X}^c,\mathbf{X}^u,\mathbf{y}^c,\mathbf{y}^u, \tilde{\bm{\theta}},\tilde{\sigma}_n^2)$ corresponds to the predictive distribution \eqref{gppredictive} of a GP model conditioning on the combination of both certain data pairs and those with sampled locations of uncertain inputs.
+However, constructing an individual GP model from scratch for each posterior sample and performing prediction by conditioning on both certain and uncertain data simultaneously could lead to high and redundant computational costs.
+An alternative way to perform marginalization is to separate the conditioning procedure for certain data and uncertain samples.
+A GP based only on the certain data $(\mathbf{X}^c,\mathbf{y}^c)$ can be constructed first, i.e.,